 If, for any reason, you request your landlord to agree to ending the tenancy earlier than the date set out in the tenancy agreement (or in line with any break clause included in the tenancy agreement) then he/she does not have to agree to this.
 However, should your landlord agree, then he/she can ask you to reimburse him/her for any financial loss he/she might suffer as a result.
 This may include:

-The equivalent of the letting fee already paid by your landlord to us from the date you wish to end the tenancy until the date you could contractually end the tenancy (calculated as a daily rate) = Variable
+The equivalent of the letting fee paid by your landlord to us from the date you wish to end the tenancy until the date you could contractually end the tenancy (calculated as a daily rate) and any other reasonable costs the landlord may incur.

 Lost keys or security devices